Progress Report and accompanying poster highlighting Amazon Fresh’s sustainability goals and achievements.

 In August 2022 this project received a Silver Award from Graphis, Inc.

-As Head of Creative & Storytelling at Eataly I was tasked with creating the visual identity for Trattoria Milano, the company’s fine dining restaurant at its first Canadian store in Toronto.
-But this was much more than a standard branding project.
-Inspired by Milan’s status as postwar capital of design and by the modern eclecticism of the city’s food scene, Trattoria Milano was conceived as a multi-sensory experience, that intended to meld a traditional Milanese menu with art and performance in a single and unique salon space.
+As Head of Creative & Storytelling at Eataly, I was involved at the beginning of conversations regarding Trattoria Milano, a new fine dining concept at the company’s first Canadian store in Toronto.
+But this was much more than a standard restaurant branding project.
+Inspired by Milan’s status as a capital of design and by the modern eclecticism of the city’s food scene, Trattoria Milano was conceived as a multi-sensory experience, that intended to meld a traditional Milanese menu with art and performance, in a single and unique salon space.

-Trattoria Milano proved so successful — both with the Toronto public and internally — that the concept was replicated as “Bar Milano” at Eataly’s flagship location in New York’s Flatiron district.
+I spent a few days in Toronto overseeing the framing and hanging of artwork and visual merchandising.
+Trattoria Milano opened to great success — both with the Toronto public and with internal leadership — to the extent that the concept was replicated as “Bar Milano” at Eataly’s flagship location in New York’s Flatiron district.

 La Máquina (1947)